sq221/obisdian-daily-report-script/README.md

   ReportPath: "" # The relative path to the file storing daily report in your vault
 ```

 Before fill in the file, first organize the files in your vault.
 The script only analyze files in the `TaskDir` and exclude files in `FileToExclude`.
 It finds all task lines start with `- [ ]` or `- [x]`.
 So you may create task files specifically containing tasks in the `TaskDir` directory.
-The plugin [Tasks](https://github.com/obsidian-tasks-group/obsidian-tasks) is recommanded.
+The plugin [Tasks](https://github.com/obsidian-tasks-group/obsidian-tasks) is recommended.

 After filling in the `config.yml`, run the script to generate initial `data.json` file.